gerikzatorski/Baxter-Checkers-ME495_2016/README.md

   8. Once the desired destination is reached, function calc_and_send_pose will open the gripper to release the block, completing the move. calc_pose will also call a "safety_config" and a "home_config", which will alert Baxter to raise the arm directly above the block, before returning to the home configuration.
 This safety feature was implemented to prevent the arm from colliding with other pieces on the board.
   9. When Baxter completes a move, he will wait for his opponent to enter his or her response.
 And the entire process is repeated again.

-### Hardware Components
-  1. The [Baxter] robot by rethinkrobotics<br>
-  2. A checker board and sufficiently large playing pieces with known dimensions.
-Note, A customized board and set of pieces was created for this project.<br>
--> insert picture of board with pieces

 ### Software Components
 #### Dependencies